Afro-Asians: The West Indies

-In Jamaica, Guyana, Suriname and Trinidad, a percentage of the population of people are of Indian descent (from paternal Grandfather), some of whom have contributed to Afro-Asian-Caribbean children.
+In Jamaica, Guyana, Suriname and Trinidad, a percentage of the population of people are of Chinese and Indian descent (from paternal Grandfather), some of whom have contributed to Afro-Asian-Caribbean children.

+Approximately 4% of Jamaican men have a direct Chinese paternal ancestor.

 Guyana

 Between 1853 and 1879, roughly 14,000 Chinese indentured workers arrived in British Guiana on five-year indenture contracts to work on the colony's sugar plantations.
 They soon integrated into the local culture, converting to Christianity and learning English.
 The majority of workers were unmarried men, and intermarried with local Indo-Guyanese and Afro-Guyanese women.

 Trinidad and Tobago

 The country is known for having a large Indian population stemming from the 18th and 19th-century colonial plantation economy and people of Indian descent now make up a narrow plurality.
-In Trinidad and Tobago, persons of African-Indian mixed descent are called "douglas".
-One of the country's most notable Afro-Asians is its former President George Maxwell Richards and singer Nicki Minaj.
+In Trinidad and Tobago, people of African-Indian mixed descent are called "douglas".
+One of the country's most notable Afro-Asians is its former President George Maxwell Richards and musician Nicki Minaj.